thoughtworks-jumpstart/guides/docs/javascript/node-modules.md

 The relative paths eventually becomes very difficult to determine as files get more nested.

 To solve this problem, Node.js can import modules for us without relative paths if they are placed in a folder called `node_modules`.
+This is an unfortunate name because these are actually not just normal modules anymore.
 Modules in this folder are called _packages_.

 ### How to import packages in node_modules